 7. Tampa Real Estate Appreciation Rates

-The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values in 2018.
+The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values by 2021.
 In unincorporated Hillsborough County, appreciation was about 10%.
 In Tampa, it was 10.4%, while St. Petersburg saw increases of 9.5%.
 In Pasco County, taxable values rose 8.5%.
 However, this is well below the 15% and 20% taxable rise in property values before the 2006-2007 housing collapse.

 Tampa real estate appreciated 32.42% over the last ten years, which is an average annual home appreciation rate of 2.85%, putting Tampa in the top 20% nationally for real estate appreciation, according to NeighborhoodScout’s data.
 Appreciation rates are so strong in Tampa that despite a nationwide downturn in the housing market, Tampa real estate has continued to appreciate in value faster than most communities.

 Looking at just the latest twelve months, Tampa appreciation rates continue to be some of the highest in America, at 11.74%, which is higher than appreciation rates in 97.12% of the cities and towns in the nation.
 Based on the last twelve months, short-term real estate investors have found good fortune in Tampa.
 Tampa appreciation rates in the latest quarter were at 3.39%, which equates to an annual appreciation rate of 14.25%.